TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

     * "Copy" - engine is copied into the compiled application directory.
 Only application files are compiled;
     * "Compile" - engine sources are compiled with application scripts;
     * "Update" - engine inside the project directory will be replaced;
-    * "Webplayer JSON" - json-file placed inside the project is run with the help of web-player inside SDK;
+    * "Web Player JSON" - json-file placed inside the project is run with the help of web-player inside SDK;
-    * "Webplayer HTML" - project is packed into single html-file, containing all required resources.
+    * "Web Player HTML" - project is packed into single html-file, containing all required resources.

 10) Javascript optimization level.